-A suitable number of spare cylinders to be carried on board to replace those used for fire drills shall be at least one "set of cylinders" for each mandatory breathing apparatus, unless additional spare cylinders are required by the shipboard safety management system (SMS).
+For fire drills, all ships shall be provided with an onboard means of recharging breathing apparatus cylinders or a suitable number of spare cylinders - at least one set of cylinders for each mandatory breathing apparatus, unless additional spare cylinders are required by the shipboard safety management system (SMS).
 No additional cylinders are required for fire drills for breathing apparatus sets required by Section 7 of this Part, IMSBC Code, the IBC Code or IGC Code.
 The means for recharging shall be either: